uw-dims/dims-ocd/source/currentsystem.rst

 ..
 What is lacking from the ops-trust portal at present?

-There are several weaknesses or limitations to the way the Ops-Trust portal works and is used.
+There are several limitations to the way the Ops-Trust portal works and is used.
 All IOC data is passed around at present is in arbitrary forms (ASCII text columnar data in random field orderings, CSV files, PDF files, etc.) and may be in the body of an email, as a MIME attachment, or in a